Ben Spies: Superbike World Championship

 Spies at the Assen round of the season.

 On October 1, 2008, it was confirmed that Spies would join the Superbike World Championship for the 2009 season, riding for the factory Yamaha Italia team.
 He took pole position for his very first race meeting.
 He ran off the track on the first lap in race one (recovering to finish sixteenth despite a second incident) but was victorious in race 2 to become the first American to win a WSBK race since Colin Edwards in 2002.

 Spies further impressed the world motorcycle racing community by winning both races of the second round in Losail, Qatar.
 En route, he again secured pole, the subsequent race wins, the fastest lap and the outright circuit lap record.

 Spies made history on May 30, 2009, at Miller Motorsports Park.
-Winning his 7th consecutive pole position during Saturday's Superpole qualifying, Spies broke the long-standing record of 6 consecutive poles set in 1991 by fellow Texan Doug Polen.
+Winning his seventh consecutive pole position during Saturday's Superpole qualifying, Spies broke the long-standing record of six consecutive poles set in 1991 by fellow Texan Doug Polen.
 The pole set a number of records, including most consecutive pole positions in a season, most poles to start a season, and most in a row by a rookie.
-On October 24, 2009, at Portimão Circuit in Portugal he set a new record securing his 11th pole of his rookie season.
-This despite having no previous experience at the majority of circuits on the WSBK calendar.
+On October 24, 2009, at Portimão Circuit in Portugal, he set a new record securing his 11th pole of his rookie season.
+This was despite having no previous experience at the majority of circuits on the WSBK calendar.

 Spies at the 2010 Qatar Grand Prix.

-On October 25, 2009, at the final round of the Championship at Portimão, Spies was crowned the 2009 Superbike World Champion after winning Race One, in conjunction with a fall from title rival Noriyuki Haga, and a solid 5th place in Race 2.
+On October 25, 2009, at the final round of the Championship at Portimão, Spies was crowned the 2009 Superbike World Champion after winning Race One, in conjunction with a fall from title rival Noriyuki Haga, and a solid fifth place in Race 2.